Riverside County Fair and National Date Festival: History

 When World War II started all fairs in California were halted.
 When the War ended, Robert M.C.
 Fullenwider was hired to manage the Riverside County Fair and National Date Festival.
 Fullenwider introduced an "Arabian Nights" theme tying in with the desert region and date industry.

-Besides 1923 to 1937 & 1942 to 1945, no fair has happened since 2021 caused by the COVID-19 pandemic.
-But 2022 had "Thrillville"--a smaller carnival and event.
+Besides 1923 to 1937 and 1942 to 1945, no fair has happened in 2021-22 due to the COVID-19 pandemic.
+However, 2022 had "Thrillville", a smaller carnival and event.

 The Riverside County Board of Supervisors approved in June 2022 a partnership with Pickering Events LLC to bring the Date Festival back to Indio on an annual basis.
 The agreement brings back the Riverside County Fair & National Date Festival and ensure the continuation of the Fair Board as well as funding support to improve the Fairgrounds facilities, Supervisor Manuel Pérez announced.

 Pérez also announced that the next Riverside County Fair & National Date Festival will be held February 17-26, 2023, and it will return as a full-scale event.

 “This is great for the City of Indio, the Coachella Valley and Riverside County and for the future of the National Date Festival,” said Supervisor Pérez.
 “Riverside County and the Fair Board look forward to being partners with Pickering in bringing the Riverside County Fair & National Date Festival back for the community, as well as attracting events to increase use of the Fairgrounds for the community and families.”

+In 2025, the Fair & Date Fest was expanded to 13 days, running from the Thursday before President's Day to March 2nd.
+The Fair ran Thursday-Sunday each week and President's Day.

 Pageant

-Also, tying into this theme, the Fair has a scholarship pageant called "Queen Scheherazade".
+Also, tying into this theme, the Fair had a scholarship pageant called "Queen Scheherazade".
 Students from Riverside County compete to win the scholarship money for continued education and act as the "good will" ambassador over the Fair.

+In 2023, the Fair & Date Fest replaced the Queen Scheherazade Scholarship with the Date Festival Scholarship Program.
+This scholarship program is open to both male and female students in Riverside County graduating from high school who will be attending college in the next school year.
+At least 10 students are given a $2,000.